Mamar16/ada-template-website/volatility.md

 ---

-Now we can plot the differrents P values and pearson correlation coefficients for every different choses times frames :
+Now we can plot the differrents p values and pearson correlation coefficients for every different choses times frames :

 <img src="assets/img/overall_corr.png"
      alt="Risk = reward?2"
      style="width:80%;max-width:1000px;display:block;margin:auto;">

+Across most time frames, the correlation between ESG ETF volatility and annualized returns is consistently positive and statistically significant, with Pearson correlation coefficients generally ranging between 0.6 and 0.8 and p-values below the 5% significance threshold.
+This indicates a robust statistical association within the analyzed sample.
+However, the strength of the relationship varies across time windows and weakens for the longest horizons, where the number of available ETFs is smaller.
+These results therefore highlight a stable positive correlation between vollatility and return over the different ESG ETF.

+A geometry specialist Sister suddently shouts in the back of the room:
+> **“WAIIIIIIT I'HAVE SEEN THIS SHAPE BEFORE!!”**